-- Post-graduation government service requirement for a period equivalent to the length of scholarship.
+- Post-graduation government service requirement for a period equivalent to the length of the scholarship.

 (ISC)² Women’s Cybersecurity Scholarships

-Through the Center for Cyber Safety and Education, Raytheon offers one annual scholarship for a women in cybersecurity.
+Through the Center for Cyber Safety and Education, Raytheon offers one annual scholarship for women in cybersecurity.
 The scholarship recipient must be a High School Senior, Undergraduate Student, or Graduate Student.
-They must also be a U.S. Citizen and be pursuing a degree with a cybersecurity focus.
+They must also be U.S. citizens and pursue a degree with a cybersecurity focus.

 The scholarship components include:

-- $10,000 Scholarship to be applied to tuition, fees, books and required electronics.
+- $10,000 Scholarship applies to tuition, fees, books, and required electronics.

-- Award may be used for Fall, Spring or Summer Semesters.
+- The award is for Fall, Spring, or Summer Semesters.

-- A (ISC)2 Certification Education Package: One (ISC)2 certification exam voucher, Hard copy or digital study materials, Practice exams.
+- An (ISC)2 Certification Education Package: One (ISC)2 certification exam voucher, Hard copy or digital study materials, and Practice exams.

-- First year membership fees paid upon passing the exam and becoming endorsed.
+- First-year membership fees are paid upon passing the exam and endorsement.